 - 14.1 The Council will maintain the standards set out in this guidance and the Codes of Practice (See Appendix C and D).
-The Chief Surveillance Commissioner has responsibility for monitoring and reviewing the way the Council exercises the powers and duties conferred by RIPA. - 14.2 Contravention of the Data Protection Act 2018 may be reported to the Information Commissioner.
-Before making such a reference, a complaint concerning a breach of this guidance should be made using the Council's own internal complaints procedure.
-To request a complaints form, please contact the Council at Council Offices, Urban Road, Kirkby-in-Ashfield, Nottinghamshire, NG17 8DA, or telephone 01623 450000, or e-mail to customerservices@ashfield.gov.uk - 14.3 The 2000 Act establishes an independent Tribunal.
+The Chief Investigatory Powers Commissioner has responsibility for monitoring and reviewing the way the Council exercises the powers and duties conferred by RIPA. - 14.2 Contravention of the Data Protection Act 2018 may be reported to the Before making such a reference, a complaint Information Commissioner. concerning a breach of this guidance should be made using the Council's own internal complaints procedure.
+To request a complaints form, please contact the Council at Council Offices, Urban Road, Kirkby-in-Ashfield, Nottinghamshire, NG17 8DA. telephone 01623 450000, e-mail or or to customerservices@ashfield.gov.uk - 14.3 The 2000 Act establishes an independent Tribunal.
 The Tribunal has full powers to investigate and decide any case within its jurisdiction.
 Details of the relevant complaints procedure can be obtained from the following address:

-Investigatory Powers Tribunal

-PO Box 33220
+Investigatory Powers Tribunal PO Box 33220 London SW1H 9ZQ 0207 035 3711 Email: info@ipt-uk.com

-London

-SW1H 9ZQ

-Email: info@ipt-uk.com